CS-300 / 6 credits

 Content

-Topics we will cover include database and operating system architecture, data models, query optimization and planning, query engine and system programming, networked and distributed systems, and storage systems.
+We will cover database architecture, data models, query optimization and planning, query engine and system programming, and storage systems.
+As our field is evolving rapidly, the list below is not exhaustive and will be adapted to reflect current technology trends.

 • Entity-relationship and relational model